louisMdr/COMP_472/README.md

 1. First the user creates a grid by entering an integer for both the number of rows and number of columnsn.
-2. After the grid is displayed, the user may then select a type for various tiles in the grid, by first entering the tile number and then the type: Q for Quarantine, P for PlayGround, or V for Vaccine.
+2. After the grid is displayed, the user may then select the type of various tiles in the grid, by first entering the tile number and then the type: Q for Quarantine, P for PlayGround, or V for Vaccine.
 When done, the user simply enters ## twice.
 3. User then enters the x and y coordinates of the START point,